E. F. Band

 2003 saw the release of the two-disc retrospective Their Finest Hours, which contained all three of the band's studio albums, the "Self Made Suicide" and "Devil's Eye" singles, and several unreleased studio and live bonus tracks.
 The album's final track, "Remembering You", is a tribute to E.F.
-Band co-founder Bengt Fischer, who succumbed to cancer on 5 April 2001, written and performed by John Boutkam, aka John Ridge.
+Band co-founder Bengt Fischer, who died of cancer on 5 April 2001, written and performed by John Boutkam, aka John Ridge.

 A live album, Live At The Mudd Club In Gothenburg 1983, recorded by the Deep Cut line-up with John Ridge on vocals, was issued in 2005.
 Ridge died on 4 March 2003 after a lengthy battle with brain cancer.
 After his time with the E.F.
 Band, Ridge had been working in radio, as a presenter at OK Radio in Hamburg, Germany, calling himself John de Graaf, and at Radio Caroline where he hosted the "New Americana" program under his real name, John Boutkam.